Office: MHRA 3328

 - “Purposeful Silence and Perceptive Listening: Rhetorical Agency for Women in Christine de Pizan’s The Treasure of the City of Ladies.”
 Silence and Listening as Rhetorical Arts.
 Eds.
 Cheryl Glenn and Krista Ratcliffe.
 Southern Illinois UP, 2011.
 56-74.

 - “Textual Mentors: Twenty-Five Years with The Writing Teacher’s Sourcebook.”
 Stories of Mentoring.
 Ed.
 Michelle Eble and Lynée Gaillet.
-West Lafayette: Parlor P. 2008.
+Parlor P. 2008.
 229-34.

-- Co-editor with Gary Tate and Edward Corbett.
-The Writing Teacher’s Sourcebook.
+- The Writing Teacher’s Sourcebook.
 3rd and 4th ed.
-New York: Oxford U P, 1994 and 2000.
+Co-edited with Gary Tate and Edward Corbett.
+Oxford U P, 1994 and 2000.

 Awards and Honors